Kentucky Atlas and Gazetteer

 A bridge was begun in the 1850s for the Lexington and Danville Railroad.
 It was to be a suspension bridge, designed by John A. Roebling, but was never completed.
 (The stone towers for the suspension cables were built and remained until 1929.)
 A bridge of cantilever design was finally opened in 1877 on the Cincinnati Southern Railway, 275 feet tall and 1,125 feet long, and dedicated by president Rutherford B. Hayes in 1879.
 A new bridge was built around the existing structure in 1911 and expanded to two tracks in 1929.
 It was once the highest bridge in North America and the highest railroad bridge in the world.

 The Kentucky River Lock and Dam 7 at High Bridge went into operation in 1897.
 The lock was closed in 2006.
 The downstream lock 6 is near Oregon and the upstream lock 8 is near Little Hickman.
-Lock and Dam 7 is maintained by the Kentucky River Authority.
+Lock and Dam 7 are maintained by the Kentucky River Authority.

 Pleasant Hill, Kentucky Curdsville, Kentucky High Bridge, Kentucky Mundys Landing, Kentucky Braxton, Kentucky Sally Brown Nature Preserve Dupree Nature Preserve To Ebenezer, Kentucky To Brooklyn, Kentucky Wilmore, Kentucky To Camp Nelson, Kentucky To Buena Vista, Kentucky To Burgin, Kentucky To Harrodsburg, Kentucky To McAfee, Kentucky